Maritime Captain Somaasundram s/o Sinnathamby Called to The Bar

 Soma (far right) with the North Sea crew off the coast of Malta, 2004.

 Over 33 years, Soma saw more of the world than most of us ever will.
 He crossed vast oceans, faced or weathered all the storms that mother nature can unleash that tested both man and machine, and bore the weight of command where every decision mattered.
-He once told me, in his usual understated way, that there is no room for panic at sea, that one learns to steady oneself because others depend on it.
+He once told me that there is no room for panic at sea, that one learns to steady oneself because others depend on it.
 That, I think, defines him more than any title ever could.
-And yet, even as he built a life at sea, his father’s wish for him to become a lawyer remained with him throughout.
+And yet, as he built a life at sea, his father’s hope that he would become a lawyer never left him.

 The Path to Law

 Somewhere between voyages, he began studying law.
-In 2008, he enrolled in the University of Malaya’s external Bachelor of Jurisprudence programme.
+In 2008, he enrolled in the University of Malaya’s Bachelor of Jurisprudence (BOJ), an external law degree programme.
 There were no lectures to attend, no classmates to rely on, and little guidance to speak of.
-Much of his study was done alone, sometimes while the ship carried him across open waters, far from any classroom.
-He would spend long days working at sea, then return to his cabin to study legal principles, case law, and statutes.
-He passed almost all his papers on his first attempt and graduated in 2012.
+Much of his studying was done alone, sometimes while the ship carried him across open waters, far from any classroom.
+He would spend long hours on deck and on the bridge, supervising daily operations to ensure everything was carried out safely, then return to his cabin to study legal principles, textbooks, case law, and statutes, and to work through past year questions.
+He passed almost all his papers on his first attempt and graduated with Second Class Lower Honours in 2012.

-The next step, the Certificate in Legal Practice, proved far more challenging.
+The next step, the Certificate in Legal Practice (CLP), proved far more challenging.
 The pressure of the exams, combined with the lack of structured guidance, made it a formidable hurdle.
-He attempted it more than once, and like many before him, he faced disappointment.
-But giving up was never part of who he was.
-After returning from sea in 2024, with only a few months to prepare, he sat for the examination again, and this time, he passed.
+He attempted it more than once and, like many before him, faced disappointment.
+Still, he pressed on.

 Father and Son Called to the Bar